-Depending on the depth of the pocket and severity of the root surface irregularity, the dentist may wish to make the area numb so that the process is comfortable for you.
+Depending on the depth of the pocket and severity of the root surface irregularity, your dentist or hygienist may wish to make the area numb so that the process is comfortable for you.
 Don’t hesitate to discuss with your dentist or hygienist how to best manage any discomfort.

 As an alternative to injectable anaesthetics, Oraqix might be an option to try with deeper pocket cleaning.
-It is a special non-injection device that delivers topical anaesthetic gel gently into the gum pockets thereby avoiding numbing of the lips and or tongue as can occur with injected local anesthetics.
-Oraqix mostly numbs the gum pocket itself so it may not be effective in eliminating sensations in the teeth themselves.
+It is a special non-injection device that delivers topical anaesthetic gel gently into the gum pockets, thereby avoiding numbing of the lips and or tongue as can occur with injected local anesthetics.
+Oraqix mostly just numbs the gum pocket, so it may not be effective in eliminating sensations in the teeth themselves.
 Some offices may not have this device so it’s best to check with your dental office.

 Sometimes if the pockets are not too deep, there may be little or no discomfort during the procedure – even without numbing.
 The only sensation may be the physical scraping feeling along the teeth as the area is cleaned and smoothened.
 A root planed root surface free of tartar has a better chance of allowing the gum tissues to heal and reattach to it.
 As a result, some deep gum pockets can be reduced after a deep cleaning.